fatmakahveci/fatmakahveci.com-sources/content/aws note/certified_solutions_architect-associate.md

 #### 6.13.1 <span id="91">Amazon CloudFront</span>

+- [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
-- [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) is a web service that speeds up distribution of your static and dynamic web content, such as `.html`, `.css`, `.js`, and image files, to your users.
+- It is a web service that speeds up distribution of your static and dynamic web content, such as `.html`, `.css`, `.js`, and image files, to your users.

 #### 6.13.2 <span id="92">AWS Direct Connect</span>

+- [AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html) makes it easy to establish a dedicated connection from an on-premises network to one or more VPCs in the same region.
+- It links your internal network to an AWS Direct Connect location over a standard Ethernet fiber-optic cable.

 #### 6.13.3 <span id="93">Elastic Load Balancing (ELB)</span>

 - [Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html) automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
 It monitors the health of its registered targets, and routes traffic only to the healthy targets.
 Elastic Load Balancing scales your load balancer capacity automatically in response to changes in incoming traffic.

 #### 6.13.4 <span id="94">AWS Global Accelerator</span>

+- [AWS Global Accelerator](https://docs.aws.amazon.com/global-accelerator/latest/dg/what-is-global-accelerator.html) is a service in which you create accelerators to improve the performance of your applications for local and global users.
+- It directs user traffic to the application endpoint that is nearest to the client, which reduces internet latency and jitter.
+- It routes traffic to the closest edge location by using Anycast, and then routes it to the closest regional endpoint over the AWS global network.
+- It quickly reacts to changes in network performance.

 #### 6.13.5 <span id="95">AWS PrivateLink</span>